brave-intl/bat-usermodel/docs/nb-api.md

     "supercategory" fit can be done  by induction.
 There will be no sub-sub-categories; taxonomies can only be 2 deep.

-    New json files should be kept in ./data
+    New json files should be kept in the root directory of this package.

 # JSON files